 2. Planar Magnetic Drivers

-These are the driver types you’ll find in most of the high-end earphones/headphones on the market today.
+These are the driver types you’ll find in most of the high-end headphones on the market today.
 While usually found in open-back, over-ear headphones, in-ear models are also available of late.

 3. Balanced Armature Drivers

 These are very small drivers, and their typical use is with in-ear monitors.
 Due to their size, manufacturers will put multiple drivers in a single earpiece.
 Typically, most in-ear monitors come with one to four drivers.

 Using more drivers in a single earpiece allows these earphones to reproduce different frequencies with minimal distortions.
 Bass notes are usually handled by an individual driver, while the rest are dealt with by the remaining ones.

 This type of driver consists of a coil wrapped around a miniature arm (armature).
 Two magnets flank the armature, and by interacting with the magnetic field created by the current passing through the coil, they set the armature in oscillatory motion.
 Since the diaphragm is connected to the armature, it will move synchronously with the latter, thus producing sound waves.
 When the armature becomes centered within the magnetic field, there’s no net force applied on the armature, which gives it its “balanced armature” name.

 One major downside of balanced armature drivers compared with dynamic ones is that they have difficulty reproducing the bass response.
 This is why it’s not uncommon for some in-ear monitors to include multiple balance armature drivers and a dynamic one, as the latter makes up for the lack of bass response.
 One such product is the 1More Triple Driver In-Ear headphones.

 On the upside, in-ear monitors using balanced armature drivers usually tend to offer better isolation for an extremely detailed sound experience.